barrettsoron/mkdm-cloudflare/README.md

 ### Using Cloudflare Tunnels
 Configure a public hostname in Cloudflare Tunnels paired to a Cloudflare-managed domain address.
 Cloudflare will auto-config the DNS, but remember to map the ports properly.

+### Using Cloudflare Zero Trust
+OAuth credentials for access control groups managed by Cloudflare.